 Goji berries are also a rich source of essential vitamins and minerals, amino acids, polysaccharides, and phytochemicals.

-Nutritional profile of goji berries
+Nutritional profile of

 Goji berries are touted to provide longevity, build strength, and increase sexual potency.
 In many clinical studies, the nutrients found in goji berries contributes to these benefits.
 Goji berries are abundant in the following:

 - 500 times more vitamin C than oranges

 - Contains insulin-like action that aids in fat decomposition

 - Rich source of vitamin B1, B2, B6, E, calcium and magnesium